BLACKSBURG Va. -- Duke football took another major step Saturday.

 In a mistake-filled game, the Blue Devils (6-2, 2-2 ACC) overcame four interceptions by quarterback Anthony Boone.
-It helped that Duke's defense Hokies quarterback Logan Thomas threw a career-high four interceptions.
+It helped that Duke's defense intercepted Hokies quarterback Logan Thomas a career-high four times.

 "It was a little bit of everything and probably a couple of bad decisions," said Thomas, who passed for 214 yards and a touchdown.